Forking in Short and Tame Abstract Elementary Classes: Axioms of an independence relation and the definition of forking

 In either case, if we omit $\alpha$, then we mean $\alpha = \omega$. \end{defin}

-In Section \ref{lcsection}, we return to these properties and examine natural conditions that imply that $\kappa^*(\dnf) = \omega$.
+In Section \ref{lcsection}, we return to these properties and find a natural, sufficient condition that implies that $\kappa^*(\dnf) = \omega$.

-Although we do not use it in this paper, we explain the changes that must be made if we don't work inside of a monster model but still assume amalgamation.
-In that case, the definition of the type of $A$ over $N$ must be augmented by a model contain both; that is, some $\bigM \in K$ so $A \subset |\bigM|$ and $N \prec M$.
-We denote this type $tp(A/N, \bigM)$.
+Although we do not do so here, the notions of $\kappa$-coheir makes sense in AECs with some level of amalgamation but without the full strength of a monster model.
+In such an AEC, the definition of the Galois type of $A$ over $N$ must be augmented by a model containing both; that is, some $\bigM \in K$ so $A \subset \bigM$ and $N \prec \bigM$.
+We denote this type $gtp(A/N, \bigM)$.
 Similarly, we must add this fourth input to the nonforking relation that contains all other parameters.
-Then $A \dnf^{\bigM}_{M_0} N$ iff $M_0 \prec N \prec \bigM$ and $A \subset |\bigM|$ and all of the small approximations to the type of $A$ over $N$ \emph{as computed in $\bigM$}.
+Then $A \dnf^{\bigM}_{M_0} N$ iff $M_0 \prec N \prec \bigM$ and $A \subset |\bigM|$ and all of the small approximations to the Galois type of $A$ over $N$ \emph{as computed in $\bigM$} are realised in $M_0$.
 The properties are expanded similarly with added monotonicity for changing the ambient model $\bigM$ and the allowance that new models that are found by properties such as existence or symmetry might exist in a larger big model $\bigN$.
 All theorems proved in this paper about nonforking only require amalgamation, although some of the results referenced make use of the full power of the monster model.

 We end this section with an easy exercise in the definition of nonforking that says that $A$ and $N$ must be disjoint outside of $M_0$.

 \begin{prop} If we have $A \dnf_{M_0} N$, then $A \cap |N| \subset |M_0|$. \end{prop}